Seabrook Island, South Carolina: History

 In 1917, the island was sold to sportsmen for hunting, fishing, and recreation; their club was known as the Kiawato Club, a portmanteau of Kiawah and Edisto, the two neighboring islands.
 Membership closed when the group had 50 members in 1918.
 The group's clubhouse at the mouth of the Edisto River, directly across from Rockville, was completed in 1918 on plans of architect David Hyer.
 The clubhouse was a 1 1/2-story, wooden building with six bedrooms on the first floor and a dormitory with many bunkbeds on the second floor.

 Victor Morawetz, the owner of Fenwick Hall (a nearby plantation), bought the club's holdings in 1936.
 He did not intend to make it his personal residence but to resell it to a friend who would use the clubhouse as a winter retreat.
 He acquired another 560 acres from the Andell family adjacent to the old Kiawato Club in 1938.

 In 1939, the Episcopal Diocese of South Carolina rented land on Seabrook to establish a summer camp for underprivileged children.
 In 1951, about 1408 acre of land, including the old Kiaweto Clubhouse, were given to the church by Mrs. Morawetz.

 In 1970, the diocese sold about 1100 acre to private developers who planned the private, residential community that Seabrook Island is today.
 Seventeen years later, the town of Seabrook was incorporated, and it celebrated a decade of private ownership and self-government in 1997.

 In 2005 Seabrook Island Club membership became a requirement for new purchasers of property on Seabrook.
-The switch to mandatory membership has been controversial with some owners contending that the requirement has depressed real estate sales and prices.

-In 2010 the Horizon Plan, a complete reconstruction of island amenities, was completed, providing property owners and guests with a new fitness/community center, racquet club, full-service clubhouse, beach club and renovated equestrian center, pools and golf practice facility.

-Seabrook Island amenities include two championship golf courses, nationally recognized racquet club with 15 Har Tru tennis courts and two pickleball courts, equestrian center offering trail and beach rides, ocean-front dining venues, swimming pools, fitness center and expansive banquet/private dining venues.